testcraftsman/testpool/docs/source/quickstart.rst

        tpl-demo -v

-     The demo creates several fake profiles, then periodically acquires a resource then releases it.
+     The demo creates several fake pools, then periodically acquires a resource then releases it.
 After 60 seconds, all resources are released for 1 minute.
 The dashboard shows the status of the various resources: